 Assuming the health of the resident permits and their doctor agrees, the resident can leave the facility for a few hours or days to spend time visiting with friends and/or family.
-Such a “leave of absence” must be arranged well in advance with the facility’s staff so they have time to prepare any medications the patient will need as well as instructions for the temporary family caregivers.
+Such a leave of absence must be arranged well in advance with nursing home staff so they have time to prepare any medications the patient will need as well as instructions for the temporary family caregivers.

 In addition, there are specific rules for these outings, depending on how the resident’s inpatient care is being paid for.
 Medicaid, Medicare and private insurance all have different policies on top of the facility’s own unique regulations.
 Giving a facility plenty of notice will ensure there are no surprise costs, lapses in care or other misunderstandings if a resident decides to take a leave of absence.

 Medicaid Bed Hold Policies

-However, there are a few states that permit non-medical leave, but do not pay to reserve a resident’s bed while they’re away.
-A resident (usually with the help of their family) may have to pay privately to hold the bed while they are gone.
-Otherwise, upon their return they may only be entitled to the first available bed in a semi-private room.
-If your loved one is receiving Medicaid-covered care in an SNF, you’ll need to check with the facility about their bed hold policies as well as the state’s regulations to make sure your plans are in compliance.
+However, there are a few states that permit non-medical leave but do not pay to reserve a resident’s bed while they’re away.
+A resident (usually with the help of their family) will have to pay privately to hold the bed while they are gone.
+Otherwise, they may only be entitled to the first available bed in a semi-private room upon their return.

-Medicare Leave of Absence Rules
+Medicare LOA Rules

 Unlike Medicaid, Medicare only covers medically necessary short-term rehabilitative stays in a SNF under specific conditions.
 One of the most widely known conditions for coverage is a qualifying three-day hospital stay.
-Most patients who require this high level of care are unable to safely leave the facility, but leaves of absence may be possible in some instances.
+Most patients who require this high level of care are unable to leave the facility safely, but leaves of absence may be possible in some instances.
 The Medicare Benefit Policy Manual cites special religious services, holiday meals, family occasions, car rides and trial visits home as reasons why a patient could receive an outside pass.

 When it comes to counting inpatient days for billing purposes, though, things can become complicated quickly.
 Medicare always uses full days as units for charging purposes and the midnight-to-midnight method to determine whether or not a particular day “counts.”
-According to the Manual, “A day begins at midnight and ends 24 hours later.”
+According to the manual, “A day begins at midnight and ends 24 hours later.”
 This means that the timing of a loved one’s “break” from the facility is extremely important.

 Finally, note that if nursing home care expenses are being paid through a private health insurance policy or long-term care insurance plan, you must check with that company to find out their rules for leaves of absence.
 Not every policy will permit a resident to leave for visits without causing a loss of coverage.